vllm-project/vllm-spyre/docs/source/getting_started/local_development.md

    Note: Downloading the same model using HF API does not work locally.

-   Assuming the model lands here:
+   We assume the model lands here:

    ```sh
    .cache/huggingface/hub/models--JackFram--llama-160m